elix22/Edddy/Ideas.md

 ## Cursor control

 The 3D cursor can be controlled with the mouse or arrow keys.
-By default the mouse will raycast to the first block it encounters on th active layer.
+By default the mouse will raycast to the first block it encounters.
 The arrow keys will select along the XZ-plane by default, with **\[** and **\]** moving the 3D cursor along the remaining axis.

 The **X**, **Y** and **Z** keys will lock the movement of the 3D cursor to that axis.